AlmostIntelligent/Hydra/Readme.md

 with the others.
 By monitoring the TCP connections, the nodes can easily detect, if a node is still up and reachable.

 The nodes share a global registry, which holds information about a network structure.
-Each time a new nodes connects into the network, it will receive a replica of the registry.
+Each time a new nodes connects into the network, it will receive a eplica of the registry.
 It is seen as consensus, that the registry is always in sync.
 The ability to force a re-sync will be added later.

 The network shares an eventstream, acting as an abstraction layer for the interprocess communication.